The Divorce Financial Checklist for the Recently Separated

 A divorce agreement will likely divide balances between spouses in some way, but then you should prioritize ending savings, revolving credit, and checking accounts that are held jointly.

-Then you’ll need to create new checking and savings accounts in your own name, as well as ATM and credit cards.
+Learning how to split assets in a divorce means you’ll also need to create new checking and savings accounts in your name, as well as ATM and credit cards.

 Mortgage/Rent